rust-lang/rfcs/text/0000-non-const-drop-check.md

 ### Partial moves

-It should be possible to partially move out of a non-`ScopeDrop` type.
-The semantics are that any fields which are not moved get dropped, and if any of those fields are themselves non-`ScopeDrop` to throw an error.
-This makes writing destructors easier, because you can `mem::forget(marker)` and the rest will be automatically dropped without needing to list out the other droppable fields.
+It should be possible to partially move out of a non-`Destruct` type that does not implement `Drop`.
+The semantics are the same as today, that any fields which are not moved get dropped (if any of those fields are themselves non-`Destruct`, throw a warning).
+Similarly destructuring should work.

+I would like private fields to block partial moves, but that seems to be a change from how Rust works today.
+Types that want to block partial moves may need a dummy `Drop` implementation.
+If the warning message is good enough, having a private non-`Destruct` field may be sufficient, as a warning will be produced if it is dropped as part of a public partial move.

+## Destructuring types which do not implement `Destruct`

+to resolve: before implementation

+If a type has an explicit negative impl for `ScopeDrop`, should we allow or forbid partial moves and destructuring?
+I lean towards allowing partial moves from these types, which should be rare.

+Most types will use `PhantomIndestructible`, and putting this in a private field effectively prevents partial moves out of your type because you cannot move out the marker and thus the compiler will attempt to drop it, producing an error.

 # Drawbacks
 [drawbacks]: #drawbacks